New Thermal-Relic Targets for sub-GeV Dark Matter Direct Detection: Introduction

 Thermal freeze out is a compelling and highly-predictive mechanism for producing the dark matter (DM) abundance.
 In this framework, DM is initially in equilibrium with the Standard Model (SM) plasma in the early universe~\cite{Cirelli:2024ssz}.
 As the universe cools, thermal contact is eventually lost and the observed relic density is achieved if the annihilation cross section satisfies $\langle \sigma v\rangle \sim 10^{-26}\,\text{cm}^3\text{s}^{-1}$~\cite{Steigman_2012}.
 Notably, this mechanism is insensitive to unknown high-energy physics and often depends only on model parameters that also govern laboratory observables.

 Freeze out can be realized across the $\sim$ MeV-100 TeV DM mass range, where upper and lower bounds are set by unitarity~\cite{Griest:1989wd} and cosmology~\cite{Steigman_2012}, respectively.
+Light MeV-GeV thermal DM candidates have long been studied as viable alternatives to weak-scale dark matter~\cite{Boehm:2003hm}.
 In the sub-GeV regime, the Lee-Weinberg bound requires comparably-light new ``mediators" to avoid overproducing DM~\cite{Lee:1977ua}.
-By far, the most commonly studied mediator is the dark photon whose SM interaction arises from kinetic mixing with the photon~\cite{Fabbrichesi_2021}, though several other possibilities are also viable~\cite{Bauer:2018onh}.
+By far, the most commonly studied mediator is the dark photon whose SM interaction arises from kinetic mixing with the photon~\cite{Fabbrichesi_2021}, though several other possibilities are also viable~\cite{Bauer:2018onh, Barman:2024lxy, Barman:2025jbo, Bernal:2025szh, KA:2023dyz}.

-Over the past decade, the direct-detection community has made great progress towards probing sub-GeV DM using novel target materials (see Refs.~\cite{Lin:2019uvt,Mitridate:2022tnv} for reviews).
+Over the past decade, the direct-detection community has made great progress towards probing sub-GeV DM using novel target materials~\cite{Essig:2011nj,Essig:2012yx,Essig:2015cda,Lin:2019uvt,Mitridate:2022tnv}.
 Unlike traditional nuclear-recoil searches, which lose sensitivity to DM masses below the GeV scale, these new strategies typically utilize much lighter target particles (e.g., electrons), which are sensitive to smaller energy depositions and can therefore probe keV-GeV DM candidates.
-Collectively, these new experiments, including Damic-M~\cite{Castell_Mor_2020}, SENSEI~\cite{PhysRevLett.122.161801}, and CRESST-III~\cite{cresstcollaboration2024observationsinglephotonscresst} among others are now beginning to test the thermal freeze-out mechanism.
+Collectively, these new experiments, including Damic-M~\cite{Castell_Mor_2020}, SENSEI~\cite{PhysRevLett.122.161801,SENSEI:2023gie}, and CRESST-III~\cite{cresstcollaboration2024observationsinglephotonscresst} among others are now beginning to test the thermal freeze out mechanism.